WHO ARE HANWELL NATURE?

 Once it is lost, it is lost forever, and every resident of Ealing, London, the UK and the world suffer the consequences.
 Every country in the world has its part to play, and we cannot be seen to be failing our collective duty to meet our country’s environmental and climate change targets.

 What the community needs is open, free community access to nature, and we have a plan that will:-

 - Allow continued free access for all residents of Ealing and London, at no cost to the borough.

 - That enhances and increases the “nature interest” on the meadow.

-- A plan that will not require 2 years of building works.
+- A plan that will not require excessive building works.

-Given due consideration, we believe Ealing Council will join with residents to embrace the plan and be able to see the benefits of keeping the land open to all for the next 200 years, whilst supporting and protecting the existing wildlife, bringing a much needed bio-diversity gain to the borough.
+Given due consideration, we believe Ealing Council will join with residents to embrace our plan to make Warren Farm a Nature Reserve.
+We are sure they will be able to see the benefits of supporting and protecting the existing wildlife, bringing a much needed bio-diversity gain to the borough.

 The London Plan identifies the need to protect biodiversity and to provide opportunities for access to nature.
 It recommends identifying and protecting a suite of sites of importance at Metropolitan, Borough and Local Level in order to protect the most important areas of wildlife habitat, providing Londoners with opportunities for contact with the natural world.

 Warren Farm has birds and mammals of conversational importance that are Schedule 1 and Red-Listed.
 Barn Owls, Red Kites, Woodpeckers, Bats, the only breeding Skylarks in Ealing.
 One of only 2 sites in Greater London.